docsagent/docsagent/README.md

 **The High-Performance Local Intelligence Layer for AI Agents.**

-DocsAgent is a professional, local-first document intelligence engine and MCP (Model Context Protocol) server.
+DocsAgent is a professional, local-first documents intelligence engine and MCP (Model Context Protocol) server.
 It provides a secure, near-instant bridge between your private local files and advanced agentic platforms like **OpenClaw**, **Claude Code**, and **Cursor**.

 **100% Local.
 100% Private.
 Zero Data Leakage.**